Skip to content

 • Engaging in peer-reviewed research and scholarly activities.

-The ABPS mandates a Maintenance of Certification (MOC) program, which involves:
+The RCSEng mandates a Cosmetic Surgeon Certification program, which involves:

 • Periodic assessments of medical knowledge and clinical skills.